6 min read · Cost

 | Premium custom with full WUI + coastal assembly | $28–$38+ | $76,000–$140,000+ |

-Sierra Siding's typical Hardie scope band in the Aptos / Santa Cruz coastal area as of 2026.
+Typical Hardie planning range for the Aptos / Santa Cruz coastal area — a general California market range, not a Sierra Siding quote.
 Salt-air fastener spec, Marin-grade drainage-plane detail, and Chapter 7A WUI assembly are included where applicable.
 Final number is set on-site — your written estimate is what governs.

 Key takeaways